 It’s a poster in your reception, reminding and reassuring staff and customers why you exist.

-It’s your About Us page, only more interesting.
+It can be your About Us page, only more interesting.

 It’s the starting point for blog posts, press releases, proposals, award entries and funding applications.